pr1ntf/iohyve/README.md

-# iohyve v0.7.6
+# iohyve v0.7.7
-"Rideau Street Sinkhole Edition"
+"I Think I'll Go for a Walk Edition"

 FreeBSD bhyve manager utilizing ZFS and other FreeBSD tools.
 *Everything is fine.*